vfarah-if/GitPlayground/src/node-accident-statistics/README.md

     const express = require('express')
     ```
 * Cors and enabling Cors should be better understood with https://github.com/expressjs/cors
+* Need to add browser caching as client suffers performance when this is not here. https://medium.com/the-node-js-collection/simple-server-side-cache-for-express-js-with-node-js-45ff296ca0f0
 * Testing through [JEST](https://jestjs.io/) based on very initial topic of README and [Supertest](https://www.npmjs.com/package/supertest)
 * NOTE: I suffered from this when I used JEST and wrote several tests expecting values from express. https://blog.campvanilla.com/jest-expressjs-and-the-eaddrinuse-error-bac39356c33a is the solution to running the tests sequentially.
 TODO at https://github.com/visionmedia/supertest/blob/master/lib/test.js#L59 for solving this more elegantly
 * Debugging JEST stuff can be done with the following https://github.com/Microsoft/vscode-recipes/tree/master/debugging-jest-tests